-Designed to create a new order of live, work, and play.
+Designed for the experience and branding agency Latitude, with a vision to create a new order of live, work, and play.
 This four story space in the North Williams neighborhood in Portland does just that.
 From floor to floor, guests can find places to charrette, places to lay their head, and even have a cocktail.

 Honey Bees, Black Coffee, Pee-wee's Playhouse

 2018 Gray Interiors Magazine - October Cover Feature